jpverkamp/blog/content/reviews/movies/The Mortal Instruments City of Bones.md

 - Cassandra Clare
 reviews/year: 2013
 ---
 The Mortal Instruments comes with a fair amount of baggage.
 It's a young adult urban fantasy series of five (with a sixth on the way) in a genre that by default seems to invite comparisons to Twilight[^1] and Harry Potter [^2].
 There are love triangles galore[^3] which in the movie at least seem somewhat arbitrary.
-And then there's the whole history with author {{< wikipedia page="Cassandra Clare" text="Cassandra Clare's" >}} history in fan fiction[^4].
+And then there's the whole history with author [[wiki:Cassandra Clare|Cassandra Clare's]]() history in fan fiction[^4].

 <!--more-->